Steven Kwan Player Props: Guardians vs. Cubs

-On Friday, Steven Kwan (.250 batting average in his past 10 games, with two doubles, a triple, three walks and four RBI) and the Cleveland Guardians face the Chicago Cubs, whose starting pitcher will be Justin Steele.
-First pitch is at 2:20 PM ET.
+On Saturday, Steven Kwan (on the back of going 2-for-5) and the Cleveland Guardians face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
+First pitch is at 7:15 PM ET.

-In his last game, he had two hits (going 2-for-5) against the Royals.
+In his most recent game, he strung together two hits (going 2-for-5) against the Royals.

 Steven Kwan Game Info & Props vs. the Cubs